-Her novel Nineveh was published in 2011 by Umuzi (Random House Struik), who also brought out her collected stories, Homing, in 2010.
-Two previous novels (Shark's Egg, 2000 and Rock Alphabet, 2004) were published by Kwela Books.
+In 2012, her short story “Sanctuary” took second place in the BBC International Short Story Competition.
+Her novel Nineveh was published in 2011 by Umuzi (Random House Struik), who also published her collected stories, Homing, in 2010.
+Ninevah was shortlisted for the 2012 South African Sunday Times Fiction Prize and the M-Net Literary Award.
+Two previous novels, Shark's Egg, 2000 and Rock Alphabet, 2004, were published by Kwela Books.
 Her short stories have been widely published, appearing in The Granta Book of the African Short Story and The Best American Nonrequired Reading 2011.

 She has held fellowships at the Akademie Schloss Solitude, Hawthornden Writers' Retreat, the Gordon Institute for Performing and Creative Arts and the Bellagio Center.